thompsizzle/cloud-infrastructures/AWS/ec2-instance/README.md

     Do you want to copy existing state to the new backend?
     Enter a value: yes

 You now have your terraform state file being stored in S3.
+The lock file will be stored in DynamoDB.
 The reason I recommend using the -recofigure flag is to empty the local terraform.tfstate file to avoid confusion.
-The original terraform state, before the migration to S3 is still saved in terraform.tfstate.backup.

 Important!
 Now that we are storing the state file in S3, we will need to migrate the state locally before running a `terraform destroy`.